Effective Date of this Policy: July 1, 2020

 In the event that we offer Services subject to the GDPR, we will comply with the requests of European data subject requests to: (1) access Personal Information, (2) have inaccurate or unnecessary Personal Information rectified or deleted, or (3) stop using your Personal Information in a certain way.
 If your use of our Services or Site is subject to GDPR you would also have a right to lodge a complaint with your local EU regulator.

 We reserve the right to amend this privacy notice at our discretion and at any time.
 When we make changes to this privacy notice, we will post the updated notice on the Site and update the notice's effective date.
 Your continued use of our Site following the posting of changes constitutes your acceptance of such changes.

-Med Mart at Advanced Medical Supply Privacy Notice for California Consumers
+Advanced Medical Supply Privacy Notice for California Consumers

 Effective Date: July 1, 2020